boetiusj/hugo/content/_index.md

   image:  "/images/bg/home-3.jpg"
 cta2: # section shows at the very bottom near the footer
   headline: "For Every type business"
-  show: true # turn to false to hide
+  show: false # turn to false to hide
   title: "Entrust Your Project to Our Best Team of Professionals"
   button:
     url: "/contact"